Digital Marketing for Dummies: Where to Start?

 To analyze your web traffic, Google Analytics is your go-to Tool.

 On Google Analytics, you can analyze real-time information about your traffic, such as where it’s coming from and where it’s going.

 With more details, you can see the aggregate characteristics of the users visiting your site, such as demographics, geography, interests, or which technology they are using.
-Handy reports are also available like the Cohort Analysis, where you see the index of return of your user.
+Handy reports are also available, like the Cohort Analysis, where you see your user's index of return.

-You can also see from where your users are coming from with the acquisition section.
+You can also see where your users are coming from the acquisition section.
 Google Analytics divides it into direct traffic, organic, social, referral, or paid.

-The behavior section shows the behavior flow (what were the pages landed first, navigated, and abandoned), website speed, site search items, among other features.
+The behavior section shows the behavior flow (the pages landed first, navigated, and abandoned), website speed, and site search items, among other features.

 Even if you are not well-versed with it, you can learn Google analytics free online courses by Google.